base-angewandte/base-ui-components/src/components/BaseTextList/Readme.md

 Example of a list of chips.

 Note:
-The attributes 'id' and 'path' are specified once for all chips in that object and processed internally to prepare the structure for a single chip from [BaseLink](BaseLink).
+The properties `id` and `path` are specified once for all chips in that object and processed internally to prepare the structure for a single chip from [BaseLink](BaseLink).

 ```vue live